 Nutrition Strategies

-• Pair carbs with protein and fat.
-Never eat carbohydrates in isolation.
-Adding protein and fat slows glucose absorption and reduces the insulin spike.
-A banana alone will hit differently than a banana with almond butter.
+- Pair carbs with protein and fat.
+Many women find that eating carbs alongside protein and fat helps them feel more satisfied and energised.
+A banana alone hits differently than a banana with almond butter.

 Movement

 You don’t need to do intense cardio every day.
-In fact, excessive high-intensity exercise can raise cortisol and potentially worsen symptoms.
-A combination approach works best:
+A combination approach works well for many women:

 Sleep and Stress